ballerina-platform/module-ballerina-http/docs/spec/spec.md

         * 10.1.1.
 [Push promise and promise response](#1011-push-promise-and-promise-response)

 ## 1. Overview
-This specification elaborates on Basic Auth authentication and authorization for all the Ballerina listeners and clients.
-The HTTP, gRPC, GraphQL, WebSocket, WebSub protocol-based listeners and clients are secured according to this specification.

-The ballerina language provides the first class support for writing network oriented programming models in a more initiative manner.
-The ballerina-http standard library consumes the rich language construct and creates the programming model to write services.
+Ballerina language provides first-class support for writing network-oriented programs.
+The HTTP standard library uses these language constructs and creates the programming model to produce and consume HTTP APIs.

 The HTTP standard library is designed to work with HTTP protocol.
-It includes high level abstractions such as `http:Request`, `http:Response`, `http:Service` and `http:Client` which allow users to consume and produce HTTP services.
-Further the users can use this library to build other libraries.
-In fact, the standard libraries such as GraphQL, Websub and WebSubHub use this library internally.
+It includes high-level abstractions such as `http:Request`, `http:Response`, `http:Service` and `http:Client` which allow users to produce and consume HTTP API.
+Further, the users can use this library to build other libraries.
+The standard libraries such as GraphQL, Websub, and WebSubHub use this library internally.

-In addition to functional requirements, this library deals with none functional requirements such as security, observability and resiliency.
+In addition to functional requirements, this library deals with none functional requirements such as security, observability, and resiliency.
 Each requirement is discussed in detail in the coming sections.

 ## 2. Components
 ### 2.1.
 Listener